 Hi!
-My name is Michele Moody and I’m the Speech/Language Pathologist.
+My name is Patrick Hilderbrand and I’m the Speech-language Pathologist at Walnut Hill.
 You may wonder what I do around here and if your child is in need of my services.
 I hope that this information clears up some of those questions.
-I evaluate, diagnose and intervene with students who can’t communicate effectively and efficiently.
+I evaluate, diagnose and provide therapy to students who can’t communicate effectively and efficiently.

 Who goes to speech?